ProjectTradeAI/aGENtrader_0.2.0/docs/DEV_CYCLE.md

    - Examine container logs: `docker logs agentrader`
    - Verify API endpoints are accessible
    - Check database connectivity if applicable

+5. **Ollama installation or startup issues**:
+   - Verify you have permissions to install and run Ollama
+   - Check /tmp/ollama.log for detailed error messages
+   - Manually run `ollama serve` to see direct console output
+   - Verify port 11434 is not being used by another service

 ### Logs